 - Drop cloth

 - Paint keeper – if you don’t have one of these, get one now!
-Life saver when working on painting projects.
+A lifesaver when working on painting projects.
 It keeps the brush usable for multiple coats!

 You certainly don’t have to have all of these, but there are a few that I use every project and it just makes life easier.